- Ben Adamo, Doctoral Candidate, Musicology & Ethnomusicology

 When he is not researching, Tanner enjoys playing the banjo with friends and family, brewing beer, baking bread, fly-fishing, and accompanying his amazing fiancée and their two goofy puppies on long hikes through Red River Gorge.

-- Shareese Johnson, Doctoral Candidate, Musicology & Ethnomusicology, Music of the Soviet Union
+- Shamar Johnson, Doctoral Candidate, Music of the Soviet Union

 -

-- Isaac Maupin, Doctoral Candidate, Musicology & Ethnomusicology, Jazz & activist street bands
+- Isaac Maupin, Doctoral Candidate, Jazz & activist street bands

 -